 - salt and freshly ground black pepper

-Preheat the oven to 190°C (180°C fan) 375°F/gas mark 5.
-Crush the garlic and mix with 2 tbsp of the olive oil.
+- Preheat the oven to 190°C (180°C fan) 375°F/gas mark 5.
+Crush the garlic and mix with 2 tablespoon of the olive oil.
 Brush onto the bread slices and arrange in a single layer on a baking sheet.

 - Bake in the oven until crisp and golden, about 10 – 12 minutes.
 Allow to cool and store in an airtight container until required.